tfgg/yournextmep/_candidates/eu2014/green/alison-whalley.md

 person: alison-whalley
 region: north-east
 party: green
-title: North East - Green Party - Alison Whalley
+title: Alison Whalley is running for MEP in North East for the Green Party
 incumbent: false
 ---